t04glovern/free4students/README.md

 # free4students

-> I detailed list of free software for ICT students and I guess students in general
+Detailed list of free software for ICT students and I guess students in general

 ---------------------------------------------------------------------------------------------------------